 We asked them to pull that old but powerful car out of the garage and get it road-worthy again, with a version designed specifically for use in Pennsylvania.
 It’s open-source software, absolutely free to use.

 To make a map, you will have to create a user account, which involves giving us an email address.
 We are dedicated to proper handling of any personal information we collect and to protection of your privacy.
 On the Draw a Map page, you’ll find a link to DistrictBuilder, as well as a link to our tutorial on how to use it, which is where we suggest you start.

 We assure you Draw the Lines is not a front for a political party or a shadowy gazillionaire with an agenda.

 This is a project of the Committee of Seventy.
 Yeah, that’s a weird name, but it’s a venerable and respected good-government group based in Philadelphia.
 Totally on the up and up, and rigorously nonpartisan.
-You can find out more about it in the resources at the bottom.
+You can find out more about here.

 Still, it’s true, we are based In Philly and sometimes that doesn’t go over so well in Hazelton or Chambersburg or Bellefonte or East Stroudsburg.

-So we’ve also set up three regional steering committees (East, Central and West, remember?) chock full of respected civic, business and education leaders from towns all over the state.
+So we’ve also set up three regional steering committees (East, Central and West) chock full of respected civic, business and education leaders from towns all over the state.
 Their ranks include a former Republican governor, a former Democratic mayor and cabinet member, a former Republican state senator and a former U.S. attorney.
-Find out more on the committees below.

 We’re happy to partner with any group that wants to learn more about the redistricting issue in a fun, impactful way.